Nis03-ui/Language-Detection-system/README.md

 # 🌍 Language Detection using Machine Learning

-A machine learning project that detects the language of a given text using **TF-IDF vectorization** and classification models like Random Forest / Logistic Regression / SVM.
+A machine learning project that detects the language of a given text using **TF-IDF vectorization** and classification model Random Forest
 ---

 ## 🚀 Project Overview